Young Happy Family With A Little Baby And Boxes In New Home

 There are many tax deductions for homeowners.
 While we’ll cover deductions you can take at the federal level, there may be deductions you can take at the local and state level.

-• Property tax deduction: You can deduct local real estate taxes from your federal income taxes.
-You can deduct up to $10,000 combined.
-If you’re married and filing separately, you can deduct up to $5,000.
+- Property tax deduction: You can deduct local property taxes from your federal income taxes.
+If you’re single, or married and filing separately, you can deduct up to $5,000.
+You can deduct up to $10,000 as a couple filing jointly.

 While not a deduction, there are also residential energy credits you can take for the purpose of making your home more energy efficient.
 There are a couple of different programs here.
 The first allows you to take a credit of 30% of the cost of qualified improvements like solar or wind electricity generation, biomass fuel or a geothermal heat pump.